Aarongeo1211/vehicle-registration-dashboard/README.md

 # Vehicle Registration Dashboard

 A data visualization dashboard focused on vehicle registration data from the Vahan Dashboard, designed with investors in mind.
 This dashboard provides insights into vehicle registrations by type (2W/3W/4W) and manufacturer, with Year-over-Year (YoY) and Quarter-over-Quarter (QoQ) growth analysis.
+You can view the live application at: https://vehicleregistration.streamlit.app/

 ## Features